SumoLogic/sumologic-documentation/docs/send-data/opentelemetry-collector/processing-rules/include-and-exclude-rules-otel.md

 <img src={useBaseUrl('img/send-data/opentelemetry-collector/processingrule-include-logs.png')} alt="collector-installation-completion-page" style={{border:'1px solid gray'}} width="700" />

-## Rules and Limitations
+## Rules and limitations

 When writing regular expression rules, you must follow these rules:

 * Your rule must be [RE2 compliant](https://github.com/google/re2/wiki/Syntax).
-* If your rule matches **only a section**, of the log line the full log line will be matched.
+* If your rule matches *only a section* of the log line, the full log line will be matched.
-* For **single line messages**, its not mandatory to prefix and suffix the regex expression with .\*
+* For *single line messages*, it is not mandatory to prefix and suffix the regex expression with `.\*`.
 * Exclude rules take priority over include rules.
-Include rules are processed first, however, if an exclude rule matches data that matched the include rule filter, the data is excluded.
+Include rules are processed first.
+However, if an exclude rule matches data that matched the include rule filter, the data is excluded.
-* If two or more rules are listed, the assumed Boolean operator is OR.
+* If two or more rules are listed, the assumed Boolean operator is `OR`.